yaohuan23/science-graphics/README.md

 The [Networks.R](source/Networks.R) source file contains functions to visualize graphs.

-For a simple graph with optional weighted edges the [NetworkGraph.R](scripts/NetworkGraph.R) script can be used.
+For a simple graph with optional weighted or labeled edges the [NetworkGraph.R](scripts/NetworkGraph.R) script can be used.
 An example figure can be found [here](figures/example8.pdf).

 ## Usage